Business Services Estonia

 Key investors in Estonian business services are Finland and Sweden, with the US, UK, Norway, Germany, and Japan prominent.

-Tallinn accounts for 85% of activity.
+Tallinn accounts for 85% of activity, with Tartu second.

 IT will continue to grow as Estonia has world-class skills in innovation, automation, cybersecurity, digital identity, smart contracts, and large-scale systems.